delucca-papers/memory-aware-chunking/README.md

 ## Getting Started

-To get started with this repository, follow the steps below.
+To get started with this repository, follow the steps below:

-Installation

 1. Clone the repository:
 ```sh